pschaus/book_lepl1402/source/part6.rst

 Syntactic sugar
 ---------------

 The fact that ``compare()`` has access to ``sortOnColumn`` might seem magic.
 This is actually an example of **syntactic sugar**.
 Syntactic sugar refers to language features or constructs that do not introduce new functionality but provide a more convenient or expressive way of writing code.
-These features make the code more readable or concise without fundamentally changing how it operates.
+These features make the code more readable or more concise without fundamentally changing how it operates.
 In essence, syntactic sugar is a shorthand or a more user-friendly syntax for expressing something that could be written in a longer or more explicit manner.

 Syntactic sugar constructions were already encountered in this course. :ref:`Autoboxing <boxing>` is such a syntactic sugar.
 Indeed, the code: